Need to talk? Call 1800 882 436.

 How are STIs diagnosed and treated?

+Diagnosis of STIs can be tricky because many infections show no symptoms.
 Untreated STIs stay active in the body and may be passed on to sexual partners, or your baby, without you being aware.
-Therefore, it’s important to get tested if you think you may have an STI.
+This is why it’s important to get tested if you think you may have an STI or are at risk of infection.

 Having a test for STIs is simple.
-The type of test depends on the STI, but tests usually involve providing a urine sample, a swab, a blood test or having a physical examination.
-If the test shows you have an STI, you may need further tests and treatment.
+The type of test depends on the STI, but tests usually involve one or more of these:

+Many STIs are curable.
 STIs caused by bacteria, such as chlamydia, can usually be treated with antibiotics.
 Other STIs, such as those caused by viruses (for example, herpes) are not always curable, but there may be things you can do to relieve your symptoms.
+Talk to your doctor about treatment possibilities for you.

 Will I be tested for STIs during pregnancy?